Scaling

 Calcium Scaling:

-4. The current water chemistry.
+4. The existing water chemistry.

 Calcium Carbonate Scaling